 1217968689

-Thanks to the donation of food parcels, this project, carried out in association with Comunità di Sant’Egidio, Fondazione Campagna Amica and Coldiretti, supports older people that have been affected by the covid crisis.
+Thanks to the donation of food parcels, this project supported older people that were affected by the Covid crisis, together with the Comunità di Sant’Egidio, Fondazione Campagna Amica and Coldiretti

 A small, tangible gesture of help and support

-The “Non siete soli” - project promoted by Eni Foundation in partnership with the Comunità di Sant’Egidio ACAP non-profit organization, Fondazione Campagna Amica and Coldiretti was renewed in 2021, and it involved the delivery of 4600 food parcels to the homes of over-70s in Milan, Rome and Naples who, with no support network to fall back on, experienced situations of extreme difficulty following the pandemic.
+In 2021, the “Non siete soli” project promoted by Eni Foundation in partnership with the Comunità di Sant’Egidio ACAP non-profit organization, Fondazione Campagna Amica and Coldiretti returned with the aim of delivering 4600 food parcels to the homes of over-70s in Milan, Rome and Naples who, with no support network to fall back on, found themselves in situations of extreme difficulty following the pandemic.

 Press note |Covid Crisis: return of the “Non siete soli” initiative dedicated to vulnerable older people